CFDHubUserGuide/UserGuide/CFDHubSideProjects.rst

 Procedure:
 1. Connect to the `VPN portal <https://www.ict.polimi.it/network/vpn/?lang=en>`_
-2. The "*Portal Address*" is: gp-deng.vpn.polimi.it (Energy Department)
+2. The "*Portal Address*" is: gp-deng-saml.vpn.polimi.it (Energy Department)

 HOW TO ACCESS CALIMERO